hellbox/srob-migration/content/reviews/across-the-transverse.md

 name = "Across the transverse" title = "Across the transverse" dek = "Juliet Jacques documented her transition from male to female in a Guardian column, collected and expanded into a recent memoir.
-What does she have to tell us, in the modern day, about that transition?" type = "Review"facebookauto = "A review of Juliet Jacques' memoir, Trans, that documented her transition from male-to-female, and seeks to educate about what the experience is like in the modern age. " twitterauto = "A review, by @hellbox, of Juliet Jacques' memoir, Trans, recently published by @versobooks. " reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/trans.md"]
+What does she have to tell us, in the modern day, about that transition?" type = "Review" facebookauto = "A review of Juliet Jacques' memoir, Trans, that documented her transition from male-to-female, and seeks to educate about what the experience is like in the modern age. " twitterauto = "A review, by @hellbox, of Juliet Jacques' memoir, Trans, recently published by @versobooks. " reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/trans.md"]